tlsnotary/tlsn-js/readme.md

 [mit-badge]: https://img.shields.io/badge/license-MIT-blue.svg
 [apache-badge]: https://img.shields.io/github/license/saltstack/salt

-# tlsn-js
+# Pangea-js

-NPM Modules for proving and verifying using TLSNotary in the browser.
+NPM Modules for proving and verifying using pangea attestations in the browser.

 The prover requires a [notary-server](https://github.com/tlsnotary/notary-server) and a websocket proxy

 > [!IMPORTANT]
-> `tlsn-js` is developed for the usage of TLSNotary **in the Browser**.
+> `Pangea-js` is developed for the usage **in the Browser**.
 This module does not work in `nodejs`.

 ## License
 This repository is licensed under either of